 This post contains affiliate links, see Disclosure Policy here.

 The problem is that if this busy pace keeps up for any length of time, we end up feeling run down and our overall health suffers.
 Can you relate here?

-Our Health is so important, but what do you do when time is at minimum?
+Our Health is so important, but what do you do when time is at a minimum?
 Thankfully there are still ways to take care of you and stay healthy when short on time.

 1. Get Plenty of Sleep

-Studies show a link between sleep deprivation and the development of diseases like obesity, diabetes and hypertension.
+Studies show a link between sleep deprivation and the development of diseases like obesity, diabetes, and hypertension.
 Others studies show that sleep helps sustain the functioning of the immune system.
 In fact, chronic sleep loss is a risk factor for weakening our immune system.
 So getting sleep is a vital factor to staying healthy.